persteenolsen/django-starter-two/README.md

 If everything is fine my photo will be displayed

-Working with css files will be the same by added css files to the dir "static"
+Working with CSS files will be the same by added CSS files to the dir "static"

+Now you can use images and css in your Templates

 ## Running Locally and take a look at the Admin Backend